 It wasn’t long before an audition lead her to meet four other singers.
 They became The Saturdays and racked up 13 Top Ten singles and five Top Ten albums in six years.
 Una cherishes that time but, with the band going on hiatus in 2014, her original singer-songwriter ambitions nagged like unfinished business.
 “It’s like I’ve gone full circle, back to the beginning,” she says.
 “I’m calling the album The Waiting Game because I’ve been waiting so long for this.”

-Impacting in February, her first single from the album is ballad Stay My Love, a duet with Sam Palladio, British-born star of US TV drama Nashville.
-Originally a melody that came to Una in the back of a car while travelling to the blind auditions of The Voice Of Ireland, on which she’s a judge, it was fleshed out with Amy Wadge, Grammy-winning co-writer of Ed Sheeran’s Thinking Out Loud.
+Her first single from the album was ballad Stay My Love, a duet with Sam Palladio, British-born star of US TV drama Nashville.
+Originally a melody that came to Una in the back of a car while travelling to the blind auditions of The Voice Of Ireland, on which she was a judge, it was fleshed out with Amy Wadge, Grammy-winning co-writer of Ed Sheeran’s Thinking Out Loud.
 Like-minded souls, the pair quickly developed a friendship over coffee – then discovered their rapport was just as strong in the studio, writing the track in just an hour.
 Una believes she’s also found the perfect singing partner in Palladio: “His music, his style, is a lot more in the direction of my music than what people know me for in The Saturdays.
 It’s a good fit.”

 Lyrically, the song portrays the thoughts of two people who feel the same way about each other but can’t find the words to say it.
 As it developed into a duet, Una was adamant that it should still express the confusion and uncertainty of love and not resolve into a “cheesy” happy ending.
 Her songs are about “the tough side of love” as much as the joy.
 Against the uptempo pop-rock of Battlelines, she sings, “We’ll get scars, we’ll get burnt, yeah get hurt – but then in love that’s just the way.”